 People taking the above medications should watch for the following signs of the serious skin condition: burning eyes, cough, fatigue, fever, a sore mouth or throat, and a rash.
 If you observe any of these symptoms of yourself or a loved one, emergency medical treatment should be sought immediately.

-Contact our attorneys a Childers, Schlueter & Smith for a free consultation at 404-419-9500.
+Contact our attorneys a Childers, Schlueter & Smith for a free consultation.
 You might be entitled to bring forth a claim against the manufacturer of the medication you believes has caused you injury.
 For more in depth information click HERE.